ErikFilbert/hcloud-dns/readme.md

 log.Println(allRecords.Error)
 ```

-At this moment library under development, be patient.
+At this moment library supports all API requests.
+If you found some bug mail me or register here and create issue.

 ---
 Copyright by Vladimir Smagin (21h) 2020